DanChristy/practical-astronomy/README.md

 # practical-astronomy

-Implementation of algorithms from "Practical Astronomy with your Calculator"
+Implementation, in C++, of algorithms from "Practical Astronomy with your Calculator" by Peter Duffett-Smith.

+As a start, I've implemented the calculation of the date of Easter for a given year.